DomFord/domford.net/content/_index.md

 My first book, *[Mytholudics: Games and Myth](https://doi.org/10.1515/9783111341743)*, proposes a method for analysing games both as conduits of mythologies within society and as mythological structures in themselves.
 It’s out now and published by De Gruyter.

-Preorders are now live for a public-facing edited collection I co-edited with Stefano Gualeni, Nele Van de Mosselaer and Daniel Vella, [*Scholar's Codex*](https://www.tuneandfairweather.com/products/scholars-codex), published by Tune & Fairweather.
+**Now available**: a public-facing edited collection I co-edited with Stefano Gualeni, Nele Van de Mosselaer and Daniel Vella, [*Scholar's Codex*](https://www.tuneandfairweather.com/products/scholars-codex), published by Tune & Fairweather.
 It features essays on the *Souls* games by 22 academics and writers, each focusing on an item from one of the games.

 I wrote my [PhD](https://pure.itu.dk/en/publications/mytholudics-understanding-games-asthrough-myth) at the [IT University of Copenhagen](https://en.itu.dk/)’s [Center for Digital Play](https://digitalplay.itu.dk/) between 2019 and 2022.